SmithEcophysLab/ptee_fall2019/Rubrics/review_rubric.md

-# Grading rubric for final review paper and presentation
+# Grading rubric for final review paper and oral presentation
 As mentioned in the syllabus,
 the primary semester project will be to produce a review paper.
 Broadly, the review paper should address a question or problem related